techidaily/site-unlock-android/source/_posts/in-2024-how-to-unlock-honor-v-purse-phone-without-any-data-loss-by-drfone-android.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983575/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+You will be given the option to input a new password or pattern right after you enter your Google account details.
+But if not, Google must have emailed you your temporary password or pattern that you will input to unlock your lock screen.

+## How to Reset Gmail Password on Honor V Purse Devices

+Nowadays, along with Windows or Apple devices, Android devices are starting to take its place as one of the most popular, reliable, and efficient technical equipment brands.
+As a result, the use of Android as an operating system for both PC and portable tools is becoming an extremely hot trend.

+Android devices pride themselves on providing their customers with the best features possible.
+Not only do they support offline features, but Android devices are also capable of offering users with several services online.
+One of them is the ability to make use of Gmail - a very famous email site nowadays.

+Gmail being used directly by an Android tool is a great advantage, but it still contains some small drawbacks that users may have to go through.
+According to a recent survey, the majority of Android users were likely to wonder if they were able to reset Gmail password on Android devices.

+Luckily for you, this performance is possible.
+In this article, a very informative and detailed description will be delivered to you to help you solve the problem of resetting your Gmail password.

 ## Part 1: Reset Gmail Password When you Forget it

 There will be times when you come into the situation of not knowing what your Gmail password is, or you just simply forget it.
 You want to change your password but you don't have access to a computer or laptop to perform this task.
 Now with the help of Android, you can do it through your own Android devices.